nhat-14/nhat-14.github.io/ntust.md

 ---
-title: NTUST intern (2019)
+title: (2019) NTUST intern
 layout: default
 parent: Works
 ---

 ## Navigation of Automatic Guided Vehicles (AGV) using multiple vision-based algorithms

-During my internship at National Taiwan University of Science and Technology (NTUST) in March - May 2019, I was part of the team responsible for designing an analog control system for an Automated Guided Vehicle (AGV) that could operate efficiently in industrial environments.
+<div style="text-align: justify">During my internship at National Taiwan University of Science and Technology (NTUST) in March - May 2019, I was part of the team responsible for designing an analog control system for an Automated Guided Vehicle (AGV) that could operate efficiently in industrial environments.
 Using CAN-bus technology, we were able to create a system that allowed for seamless communication between the AGV and its surrounding environment.
-This project was completed in collaboration with UBIQELIFE Technology Corporation.
+This project was completed in collaboration with UBIQELIFE Technology Corporation. </div>

 **Problem statements**:
 * Testing and intergrating vision-based sensor for AGV.